Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 - Slightly lower success rate on infinite scroll pages

-Zyte offers a general-purpose scraper API that includes proxy management features and browser automation capabilities.
+Zyte offers a general-purpose scraper API with proxy management and browser automation capabilities.
 The scraper API enables the management of request headers, cookies, and toggling JavaScript.

 Pros